phetsims/vector-addition/doc/model.md

 The _Explore 2D_ screen facilitates exploration of vectors in 2 dimensions, and introduces component vectors (and their various representations).

-There are 2 "scenes", each with a "snap mode" that determine which vector quantities snap to integer values.
+There are 2 "scenes", each with a "snap mode" that determines which vector quantities snap to integer values.
 Selection of the scene is controlled by the radio buttons at the lower-right of the screen.

 In the Cartesian scene: